Kong/insomnia-docs/docs/insomnia/git-sync.md

 ## Commits and History

 Create a new commit via the Git menu at the top right of the header.
-Add a descriptive message to the input that will be saved in Git.
-Commits will appear in the repository history.
+Add a descriptive message to the input.
+The message will be saved in Git and commits will appear in the repository history.

 ## Push Changes